fielddaylab/lakeland/README.md

 9. Fix bug in itemusechange.
 Previously the itemusechange log did not include a label "item" for the "item" field.
 Now it does.
 (9/4/2019)
 10. Simple log now sends player_id (if present) from the URL to log.php (9/24/2019)
 11. Introduces log indices 24-29.
 Removes history logs.
 Changes emote history into separate emote logs.
 Produced logs now in separate logs.
 New logs for bloom and farmfail.
 (10/16/2019)
+12. Introduces log index 30, debug.
+Also fixes an issue where gamestate's curr_selection_data key would not exist.
+(Detailed_data would not send a return value if the inspector is not open, and the key would not be assigned a value.
+Now it returns [] if the inpsector is not open).
+(10/22/2019)

 ### Event Categories
 0. [gamestate](#gamestate)